AmericanWhitewater/wh2o-api/docs/guide/database.md

 sequelize model:create --name superuser --attributes email:string, password:string, role:enum
 ```

-The command above will generate a new model file and a new table for "superuser" with email, password, and role columns.
+The command above will generate a new model file for "superuser" with email, password, and role columns.
 This is a great way to bootstrap a new model but it can become difficult to add tons of columns in a single command.
-It's recommended to generate the model file with a column or two then do in the file itself to define model properties.
+It's recommended to generate the model file with a column or two then go into the newly created file to flush out the properties.

 ## Migrations